 WHAT IS DYSLEXIA?

--This definition was adopted by the IDA Board of Directors, 2012
+-This definition was updated by the IDA Board of Directors, 2025

 WHAT IS THE ORTON-GILLINGHAM APPROACH?